pranaywarke/rocks-timed-queue/README.md

 ## Features

 - Enqueue for a timestamp or after a delay
-- Non-blocking and blocking dequeue
+- Non-blocking dequeue (returns null when no ready item)
 - Peek next ready item
 - Approximate size introspection